George Wesler

 DOWN ON THE FARM

-Down on the commercial farm, quantity now triumphs over quality at every turn, and, in their desperation to make even a halfway decent living, many of today’s Farmers, pushed by their supermarket masters to produce high yields at low cost, seem to have forgotten that there was a reason their grandfathers farmed differently.
 The nutritional value of food usually drops in direct relationship to the increase in bulk production.
-Today, the nutritional value of food is lower than ever in history, and it will continue a rapid decline in the future.
+Today, the nutritional value of food is lower than ever in history, and it will continue to decline rapidly in the future.
 The soil is our primary healthcare system and, when healthy, is the source of more than 98% of human nutrition.
 However, today we find our soil is depleted and sick from overuse.

-diminishing nutritional value
+Diminishing nutritional value

 INDUSTRIAL AGRICULTURE